 There is no textbook for this course.
-All of the readings can be found in an accessible, digital format through the "Course Readings" tool in the course OWL site, at no cost to students.
+All of the readings can be found in digital format through the "Course Readings" tool on the course Brightspace site, at no cost to students.

 Evaluation:

 Weekly Activities - 40% of your final grade